TomGraco/Mobile_API_Outsystems/README.md

     *   **Game Viewing and Management:** Allows viewing of all store products, modification of data, and addition of new games.
 Game addition leverages the external API to fetch game images, names, and descriptions.
     *   **Order Management:** Enables viewing of customer orders, checking order details, confirming item separation, updating order status, and canceling orders.
     *   **User Administration:** Provides a dedicated interface for managing users, including assigning and revoking access permissions to system functionalities.

+## Email Automation

+**On Order Shippment:**

+When the status of an order is updated to **"Shipped"**, an email is automatically triggered and sent to the customer with overall information about their order, including all client details, order details, and shipping information.

+2.  **Web Application for the Seller:**

 ## Screenshots/Images